ChetanVashisht/Song-Genere-Recognition/Readme.md

 # Song Genere Recognition

-Done in Matlab 2012.
+Code written in Matlab 2012R.

+The dataset is from GTZAN's music collection available at http://marsyasweb.appspot.com/download/data_sets.
+The project classifies a song into 10 generes based on the input.
+Mean and covariance of the MFCCs are chosen as the features extracted.
+The model used for classification is KNN(K Nearest Neighbours).

+To run the program:
-Launch Matlab and run main
+> Launch Matlab and run main
-> Output:
->	Loading stored song amplitudes.
->	Loading training set.
->	Loading testing set.
->	Loading labels for training and testing sets.

 	i =
 		1